Cash withdrawal is a contra entry.

 Withdrew Cash for Office Use Journal entry

-Cash withdrawn from bank journal entry involves 2 GL accounts.
+Cash withdrawn from the bank journal entry involves 2 GL accounts.

 Those are Cash and Bank.
 So, there will be